Khamsin

-From the Arabic word for "fifty", these dry, sand-filled windstorms blow sporadically in Egypt over a fifty-day period in spring, hence the name.
-The term is also used in the southern Levant (Israel, Jordan), where the phenomenon takes a partly different form and blows both during spring and autumn.
+From the Arabic word for "fifty", these dry, sand-filled windstorms blow sporadically in Egypt typically after fifty days from the start of spring, hence the name.
+The term is also used in the southern Levant (Jordan, Israel), where the phenomenon takes a partly different form and blows both during spring and autumn.

 When the storm passes over an area, lasting for several hours, it carries great quantities of sand and dust from the deserts, with a speed up to 140 kilometers per hour (87 mph; 76 knots), and the humidity in that area drops below 5%.
-Even in winter, the temperatures rise above 45° C (113° F) due to the storm.
+Even in winter, the temperatures rise above 45 °C (113 °F) due to the storm.
 The sand storms are reported to have seriously impeded both Napoleon's military campaigns in Egypt as well as Allied-German fighting in North Africa in World War II.